Schizophrenic Politics - a Penrose Triangle

 z_impossibletriangle07.jpg

-This election process is very confusing with three candidates.
+This election process is very confusing with these candidates.
 But we have to add the input of others.
-President Bush weighs in, Governors and Senators, Immigrants and Unions - with every additional perspective the confusion grows.
-Add the layer of media interpretations - with unspoken bias - and the process becomes impossible for any other than the most dedicated.
+President Bush weighs in, Governors and Senators, Immigrants and Unions – with every additional perspective the confusion grows.
+Add the layer of media interpretations – with unspoken bias – and the process becomes impossible for any other than the most dedicated.

 250px-z_impossibletriange08.jpg